Suggested links

 • Mitigate uncomfortable withdrawal symptoms that could lead to relapse

-• Provide medical support for those with additional health issues or co-occurring disorders
+• Provide medical support for those with additional health conditions or co-occurring disorders

-Detox treatment is highly recommended for individuals that are quitting a drug or alcohol addiction and are at risk for experiencing severe or dangerous withdrawal symptoms.
+Detox treatment is highly recommended for individuals who are quitting a drug or alcohol addiction and are at risk of experiencing severe or dangerous withdrawal symptoms.

 The following substances present the highest risk for dangerous withdrawals: